cycy96/Colouromics/README.md

 # Colouromics
-Colour selection was an enjoyable process, filled with creative exploration and appreciation.
 This website provides a wide range of colour palettes, along with their corresponding hex colour codes, and it is completely free to use.